VulpineSystem/vulpinesystem/README.md

 Note that the prebuilt RISC-V toolchains are compiled with the compressed instructions extension enabled.
 VulpineSystem does not support compressed instructions, so you will have to build a toolchain with that extension disabled.
 Follow the "Installation (Newlib)" instructions [here](https://github.com/riscv-collab/riscv-gnu-toolchain), but when running the `./configure` command, add `--with-arch=rv64g`.
 I also recommend running `make` with `-j12` (replace 12 with how many threads your CPU has) in order to speed up the build process.

+## News

+I often post news about what I'm working on with VulpineSystem and xv6 on Cohost!
+You can find my posts about this [here](https://cohost.org/rc/tagged/vulpinesystem).

 ## License
 This project is licensed under the [MIT license](LICENSE).